michaelheilmann/idlib-byte-sequence/documentation/idlib-byte-sequence.md

 # IdLib Byte Sequence
 Welcome to *IdLib Byte Sequence*.

-*IdLib Byte Sequence* provides functionality for sequences of Bytes in C.
+*IdLib Byte Sequence* provides functionality related to the analysis and manipulation of sequences of Bytes.
 The library is designed as *backing* library to be integrated into other C programs.

 ## Modules